Call us

 Return on investment is the financial benefit from the investment plan against its cost.
 Therefore, evaluating the returns on investment and the factors that affect the returns is important to ensure you benefit from the investment scheme as expected.

-Investment plans based on market-linked returns involve a risk factor.
+Investment plans based on market-linked returns2 involve a risk factor.
 For example, an investment plan with high returns, such as direct equity, involves increased risks.
 A slight change in the market conditions due to political or economic factors can affect the price of financial securities to a great extent lowering their investment value.
 Therefore, it is important to consider the risk factor associated with the investment scheme and ensure it is affordable for you, considering your family's financial commitments.

 Flexibility is a crucial factor in considering investment plans.
 For example, the investment scheme should have a flexible premium paying mode and frequency, be liquid enough to manage emergencies, have options to choose between high-risk and low-risk fund options, etc.,